 Ride the Carousel and Train

+Riding the carousel and train are also great if you’re visiting Disney Springs with toddlers.
 These are two small rides that are perfect for younger ones.
 The carousel and train are located just outside the Disney Christmas store and next to the Earl of Sandwich.
 Both the train and carousel do have a small cost, $3 per ride, but kids usually love them.
 Parents can ride with their child for free and it is a pretty cheap activity that toddlers will likely enjoy.

 Bippidi Boppidi Boutique